seanlokeee/ServianCD/README.md

 ## Local Dependencies

 Although deployment process is fully automated, some initial setup is required before running the pipeline:
-- To set up base configuration for the pipeline and enable local terraform commands, terraform CLI must be installed.
-Make sure the local terraform version is newer or the same version as the CircleCI image terraform version.
+- To set up base configuration for pipeline and enable local terraform commands, terraform CLI is installed.
+Make sure local terraform version is same as the version under CircleCI job's docker image in `config.yml` if not error refreshing state pops out
 - Make is required to execute Makefile commands
-- Installing ansible to command line to run ansible commands as well as jq. jq is a lightweight and flexible command-line JSON processor used in ansible/run_ansible.sh script to extract the ec2 host ip address
+- Install ansible & jq to run ansible commands & to extract the ec2 host ip address. jq is a lightweight & flexible command-line JSON processor used in `run_ansible.sh`

 ## Local Setup